pidgin/retro-prpl/README.md

 Many people have asked us about bringing back our old protocols so that they can use Pidgin on these networks.
-Initially we rejected this idea as this code hasn't maintained in years and may potentially have security issues.
+Initially we rejected this idea as this code hasn't been maintained in years and may potentially have security issues.

 However, we realized that if we don't support these protocol plugins other's may do so and when people need support they'll most likely look to us.
 While